-When you have a urostomy, urine no longer comes out of your body through the urethra.
-It exits your body through the stoma, as described previously.
-Understanding your stoma and how to take care of it are important aspects of your new life.
+When you have an ileostomy, stool no longer comes out of your body through your rectum.
+It is eliminated through a new opening in your abdomen called the stoma.
+Understanding your stoma and learning how to take care of it are important aspects of your new life.